jgrondski/tomcat-all/README.md

 # tomcat-all cookbook

 This cookbook will install tomcat using apache's binaries and extract it to the desired path.

-Tested with test-kitchen + serverspec:
+Stripped down and comatible with the following:

-- CentOS 6.4 + Tomcat 7.0.53
+- CentOS 7 + Tomcat 8
-- Ubuntu 12.04 + Tomcat 7.0.53

 # Requirements